monsoonmaelstrom/book2/book2.md

 “Well, judging from your appearance, I’d say that, as usual, you decided you were far more capable than you are.”

-“I’m still alive, so I’d say my assessment of my capabilities was spot on.”
+“I’m alive, so I’d say my assessment of my capabilities was spot on.”

 “I suspect you got lucky,” she says, watching me closely.
 “Ah.
 There it is.
 You agree.”